bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 }
 ```

-After the code is installed into a `virtualenv` or similar setup, we can use the functions to
+After building the C++ module, those functions can be used to demonstrate the effect of unlocking
-demonstrate GIL unlocking:
+the GIL.

 ```python
 # The billionth Fibonacci number overflows `std::uint64_t`, but that's OK;